ArsenMelkumyan/Snake-game/README.md

 ## Snake-Game

-"Snake-game" is my first react.js project and I learned new blogging skills for the project ..
+"Snake-game" is my first react.js project and I learned new skills ..

 ## Available Scripts